 The kleiner Panzerbefehlswagen (Sd Kfz 265) (kl Pz Bef Wg, small armored command vehicle) was based on the Panzerkampfwagen I. Design work began in 1934.
 To allow the installation of a more powerful generator, necessary to power the radio, the turret was replaced with a fixed superstructure.

-Early in the production run, a machine gun was added to the Kleiner Panzerbefehlswagen, to provide rudimentary self-defense.
-The commander's cupola was also improved, so that the commander could overlook the terrain without exposing himself to enemy fire.
+Early in the production run, a machine gun was added to the kleiner Panzerbefehlswagen, to provide rudimentary self-defense.
+The commander's cupola was also improved, so that the commander could overlook the terrain without exposing himself to fire.

 Production began in 1936, with a total of 184 vehicle made before production ended in 1937.
-By this time, captured Czechoslovakian Panzerkampfwagen 35 (t) were available, which were used by the German as command tanks.
-Despite it's weak armor, the Kleiner Panzerbefehlswagen continued to serve well into the Second World War, before being slowly phased out.
+By this time, captured Czechoslovak Panzerkampfwagen 35 (t) were available, which were used by the German as command tanks.
+Despite it's weak armor, the kleiner Panzerbefehlswagen continued to serve well into the Second World War before being slowly phased out.